 Pruning Witch Hazel

 If you are looking for a plant to jazz up your garden in winter, witch hazel (Hamamelis virginiana) is one to consider.
 This shrub offers red or yellow blossoms that are both fragrant and abundant all winter long.
 Winter?
 Yes, you read that right.
 Witch hazel flowers when little else blossoms.
-And talk about easy maintenance!
+Talk about easy maintenance!
 The shrub thrives in ordinary soil without fertilizer.
 You do, however, have to think about witch hazel pruning.

 You’ll want to prune witch hazel back severely if the shrubs are old and need rejuvenation.
 Prune to rejuvenate them just after flowering.